-Typically, a generator with this much power weighs between 150lbs – 200lbs.
+Typically, a generator with this much power weighs between 150lbs – 200lbs (68kg – 90kg).
 But DELTA Pro doesn’t have mechanical parts and is compact in design.
-It weighs 99lbs and comes with wheels too.
+It weighs 99lbs (45kg) and comes with wheels too.
 Brilliant if you’re looking for campsite power for extended stays or large groups.

 Another option to consider for longer camping trips is DELTA 2.

 Like all DELTA models, it sports a rechargeable lithium battery.
 In DELTA 2’s case, it’s LFP.
-Meaning it’ll last for up to 10 years of regular use before degrading to 80% capacity.
+It’ll last up to 10 years of regular use before degrading to 80% capacity.
 Plugged into a wall socket DELTA 2 recharges at 7 times the speed of most portable solar generators out there.

-What’s really special about DELTA is how quick its charges via solar panels.
+What’s really special about DELTA is how quickly it charges via solar panels.
 It has a 500W solar input.
-Connected to two 220W bifacial solar panels it fully recharges in 3-6 hours.
+Connected to two 220W bifacial solar panels, it fully recharges in 3-6 hours.
 Perfect if you find yourself in a remote camping spot.

 DELTA 2’s power-to-weight ratio strikes a remarkable balance.
-At a mere 27 lb, it’s super lightweight.
-Pick it up, pack it in your car and you’re good to go.
+At a mere 27 lb (12kg), it’s super lightweight.
+Pick it up, pack it in your car, and you’re good to go.

 Next, we have DELTA mini, the lightest DELTA portable power station.
-This pint-sized powerhouse is a great option for medium-long stay camping trips.
+This pint-sized powerhouse is an excellent option for medium-long stay camping trips.

-At a 1400W output and 882Wh capacity, DELTA mini has a tad less power than DELTA 2, but makes up for it with more portability.
-With it, you’ll have no problem starting up your essential camping kit.
-DELTA mini weighs 5 lb or so less than DELTA, giving you a nice balance between power and portability.
+At a 1400W output and 882Wh storage capacity, DELTA mini has a tad less power than DELTA 2, but makes up for it with more portability.
+You’ll have no problem starting up your essential camping kit with it.
+DELTA mini weighs about 5lb (2kg) less than DELTA, giving you a nice balance between power and portability.

-DELTA mini’s recharge rate is great too, as is the whole DELTA series.
-Plugged into a wall socket it will reach full charge in 96 minutes.
+DELTA mini’s recharge rate is excellent, as is the whole DELTA series.
+Plugged into a wall socket, it will reach full charge in 96 minutes.
 But we know wall sockets are unlikely in the wild.
 So you have the option to charge via a 12v car outlet or solar panels.
 Using your car, it will fully recharge in 9.5 hours or 3-6 hours using two 160W solar panels.